top of page

 • Commissioned by a consortium organized by CBDNA West/Northwest Regions (Bridgework Commission)

-• To be premiered at 2024 CBDNA W/NW Regional Conference in Las Vegas, NV
+• Premiered at 2024 CBDNA W/NW Regional Conference in Las Vegas, NV

 • Program notes: